MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 \subsection{Ablation Study}

 Since the SSM receives sequential features, different spatial serialization combinations will have an impact on overall performance.
 We explore the influence of the serialization combination of $z$-curve~\cite{z_curve} and Hilbert curve~\cite{hilbert_curve}, which have good spatial locality characteristics, on the performance of MOS.
 As the spatial filling curves traverse the spatial points based on the order of $x$, $y$, and $z$, prioritizing $y$ will yield different serialization results compared to prioritizing $x$.
 We denote this variant with $^T$.
-As shown in Table~\ref{serialization}, richer serialization methods yield better performance on the validation set.
+As shown in Table~\ref{tab:serialAblation}, richer serialization methods yield better performance on the validation set.
 This is because multiple serialization methods capture different contextual relationships of sequences, reducing overfitting while enhancing the model's understanding of dynamic objects.

-Table~\ref{tab:moduleAblation} presents two methods proposed in our study to enhance the coupling of temporal and spatial information.
-We conducted ablation experiments to demonstrate that the proposed modules can enhance the model's perception of moving objects.
+We conducted ablation experiments in Table~\ref{tab:moduleAblation} to demonstrate that the proposed modules can enhance the model's perception of moving objects.
 When MSSM is not used, we replaced it with the original Mamba block~\cite{mamba}, and we employed a simple 3D convolution for information embedding when TCBE is not applied.

 From the experimental results, it can be observed that when only MSSM or TCBE is applied compared to the baseline, the performance is improved by 1.86$\%$ and 1.41$\%$.
 This indicates that both MSSM and TCBE can enhance the coupling of temporal and spatial features and improve the model's perception of motion features.
 However, when only MSSM is applied, the performance is improved by 0.45$\%$ compared to TCBE.
-This is because MSSM, based on the interaction between single-scan features and multi-scan features, focuses more on deep-level spatio-temporal information coupling and can learn the motion attributes of objects more comprehensively.
+This is because MSSM, based on the interaction between single-scan and multi-scan features, focuses more on deep-level spatio-temporal information coupling and can learn the motion attributes of objects more comprehensively.
 Finally, by joining TCBE on the basis of MSSM, the emphasis on temporal information during the embedding phase is further enhanced, which aligns with the fundamental logic of motion recognition and achieves optimal performance, surpassing the baseline by 2.25$\%$.